 In this article, we will cover the following:

-Ans: SOA is an IT architecture strategy for business solution (and infrastructure solution) delivery based on the concept of service-orientation.
-It is a set of components which can be invoked, and whose interface descriptions can be published and discovered.
+Ans: SOA is an IT architecture strategy for business solution (and infrastructure solution) delivery based on the concept of service orientation.
+It is a set of components that can be invoked, and whose interface descriptions can be published and discovered.
 It aims at building systems that are extensible, flexible, and fit with legacy systems.
-It promotes the re-use of basic components called services.
+It promotes the reuse of basic components called services.

 Ans: Service is an important concept.
 Services can be published, discovered, and used in a technology-neutral, standard form by the set of protocols of the web services.
 Other than being just architecture, SOA is the policies, practices, and frameworks by which it ensures the right services are provided and consumed.
 It becomes critical to implement processes that ensure that there are at least two different and separate processes— one for the provider and the other for consumers, using SOA.
 The Business Service Bus is a starting point for developers that guide them to a coherent set that has been assembled for their domain.
 This is better than leaving developers to discover individual services and put them into context

-Ans: One of the challenges faced by SOA is managing services metadata.
-The second biggest challenge is the lack of testing in SOA space.
+Ans: One of the challenges faced by SOA is managing service metadata.
+The second biggest challenge is the lack of testing in the SOA space.
 Another challenge is providing appropriate levels of security.
-Interoperability is another important aspect of the SOA implementations.
+Interoperability is another important aspect of SOA implementations.
 Vendor hype concerns SOA because it can create expectations that may not be fulfilled.